Tasks and Challenges for Collections Preserving Cultural Property

 Central Point of Contact for Provenance Research at MUT

-The latter has received increased attention, especially since the report on "The Restitution of African Cultural Heritage.
+The colonial era and its "difficult legacy" have been the subject of increased attention, particularly since the report "Restitution of African Cultural Heritage.
 Toward a New Relational Ethics" by Bénédicte Savoy and Felwine Sarr in 2018.
 Among other things, the focus is on fundamental research, such as network research, to reconstruct past connections between collectors, researchers, institutions, and other actors.
 However, the exchange with other institutions, such as the Baden-Württemberg collections at museums and universities, as well as with nationally and internationally active working groups, projects and other associations in the field of provenance research is also indispensable.
 Furthermore, the establishment of contacts to societies of origin is pursued in order to consider the view and position of the global south in the respective projects.

 As the past has shown more than clearly, provenance research is a long-term task, partly because of the difficult, lengthy research required due to incomplete records and the sheer mass of objects whose history of origin has not yet been clarified.
 As every object that is newly added to a collection must be investigated in terms of its origin, we will have to deal with provenance history in the future as well.

-Provenance Research - what is that actually?
+Provenance Research - What is that actually?

 Fair and Just Solutions